Real Estate Tip – Tricky Business Part 1: Indemnification for Landlords

 As a landlord, you’ve battled your way through lease provisions – square footage, renewals, rent formulas, build-outs, cost sharing and compliance – but that doesn’t mean you can skip over the indemnification section boilerplate.

 Are you seeking an indemnity from the tenant?
 Do you expect the tenant to indemnify you “against all claims” for damage?
-Take caution that the nature of the claim and the claim type are specified clearly in order for indemnity to be enforceable in Maine.
+Take caution that the nature of the claim and the claim type are specified clearly in order for indemnity to be enforceable in ME.
 In Massachusetts assume such an indemnity will not be enforceable at all unless it excepts your negligence.